Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

 - **Security Tradeoff** The more complex the computation, the more time consuming- holy grail finding an algorythm with the balacne between quality of encryption and the time taken

+## Asymetric or Public-Key Encryption

+- **RSA**
+- **GPG**

+## Checking for Data Integrity- (whether the data is altered or not) with Hashing

+- **Message Digest**
+- **MD5**, **SHA256**, **one-way** algorithms
+- Creating hashtags `md5sum`, `sha256sum`

+## Digital Signatures

+## Applications of Cryptography

+- **Windows/hardisk** Bitlocker  Symetric encryption that uses `AES` algorithm

+- **E-mail**  We can use public key encryption, HTTPS (HTTP over SSL (Secure Soket layer)), digital signature
+- For example the sender can use public key of the reciepient, and the reciever can decrypt with private key, similarly a digital signature can be added for authenticity and integrity
+-` S/MIME` and `PGP` are the programs that can achieve these goals
+- HTTPS uses public key cryptography to establish a secure session between the browser and the server by confirming certificates before allowing traffic

+- **Hashing of the Passwords** during log in

+- **Digital Forensics** The forenic expert immediately performs hashing of the laptop as proof that the data was not changed after the the device was discovered.
+In addition Steganography can be used to discover hidden data in image files

 ## Symetric key algorithms (the alternative is Asymetric Key Algorithms)